-Turn in the first component (self-reflection paper) of your Intercultural Communication Portfolio through Moodle (due Saturday of week 3).
-See the full prompt in Moodle Week 4 The Linguistic Challenges of Intercultural Communication Meeting 1: What is a Language'? a linguistic approach; communication workshop: how to overcome barriers Meeting 2: Misunderstanding' and Miscommunication'; communication workshop: how to overcome barriers Readings for the week:
+Turn in the first component (self-reflection paper) of your Intercultural Communication Portfolio through Moodle (due Friday of week 3).
+See the full prompt in Moodle Week 4 Communication Challenges and Barriers from a Language Point of View Meeting 1: What is a Language'? a linguistic approach; communication workshop: how to overcome barriers Meeting 2: Misunderstanding' and 'Miscommunication'; communication workshop: how to overcome barriers Readings for the week: